makersacademy/bowling-challenge/README.md

 - I had to split this feature into two parts: 1) Make sure a third roll is pushed to the rolls hash in the Frame class for the last frame, and; 2) Make sure the right bonuses are added.

 PART 3:
+* Design
+- Before moving on to refactoring to make my code more elegant, I decided to start designing the view layer, in case I realised some logic changes were necessary.

+PART 4:
 [TBC]

 Next focus